crownstone/crownstone-app/ARCHITECTURE_EXPLANATION.md

 The app starts in the index.js file, located in the root of the project.
 This will initialize the routes for React Native Navigation and start all the background processes.

-Read the docs for React Native Navigation (!NOTE not React Navigation, there is a difference).
+Read the docs for React Native Navigation (not React Navigation, there is a difference).

 # Navigation